 When threatened very much, they jump and dive to the depths of water to escape from them.

 If by any chance the poisonous secretion comes in to contact with the eyes or mouth of your pet or domestic animals, take them immediately to a vet physician.

 By now you should have learned about the differences between the Leopard and Pickerel frog.
 You which species is poisonous and if they are poisonous to other animals.
 I truly hope that you have enjoyed the article and if you did, below are some topics that might interest you.

 Do you want to know more about the eating habits of frogs and toads?
 You can find the articles about that here:

 Or, do you want to know What Birds, Reptiles, Amphibians And Fish All Have In Common?
 That you can learn in this article

-Frogs can hear, but do not quite have ears like we do.
-Find out how the ears of a frog works in this article: Do frogs have ears (and how do they hear)?
+Frogs can hear, but do not quite have ears as we do.
+Find out how the ears of a frog work in this article: Do frogs have ears (and how do they hear)?